-Low-Carb Vegetarian Chili Rellenos Bake is a healthier and easier-to-make version of Chili Rellenos.
-This is just as delicious as the chili rellenos you get in a restaurant and this easy version is also Keto, low-glycemic, meatless, gluten-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+This Low-Carb Vegetarian Chili Rellenos Bake is a healthier and easier-to-make version of Chile Rellenos.
+This is just as delicious as the chile rellenos you get in a restaurant and this easy version is also Keto, low-glycemic, meatless, gluten-free, and South Beach Diet friendly.
+Use the Diet-Type Index to find more recipes like this one.

 This recipe for Low-Carb Vegetarian Chile Rellenos Bake is a healthier and easier-to-make version of Chile Rellenos, a well-known Mexican dish of stuffed, battered and deep-fried green chiles filled with cheese.
 The recipe came from my former neighbor Brooke, who shared it with me after I tasted her version at a neighborhood block party.
 I changed the recipe slightly to make it a bit more carb-conscious and South Beach Diet friendly, but essentially this idea of layered green chiles and cheese held together with a little egg came from Brooke’s recipe, so thanks Brooke!